 securityadmin

-Can manage logins and CREATE DATABASE permissions, also read error logs and change passwords
+manage logins and CREATE DATABASE permissions, also read error logs and

 processadmin